norvig/paip-lisp/docs/preface.md

 Lisp's flexibility allows it to adapt as programming styles change, but more importantly, Lisp can adapt to your particular programming problem.
 In other languages you fit your problem to the language; with Lisp you extend the language to fit your problem.

-Because of its flexibility, Lisp has been succesful as a high-level language user for rapid prototyping in areas such as AI, graphics, and interfaces.
+Because of its flexibility, Lisp has been succesful as a high-level language for rapid prototyping in areas such as AI, graphics, and user interfaces.
 Lisp has also been the dominant language for exploratory programming, where the problems are so complex that no clear solution is available at the start of the project.
 Much of AI falls under this heading.

 The size of Common Lisp can be either an advantage or a disadvantage, depending on your outlook.
-In [David Touretzky's (1989)](B9780080571157500285.xhtml#bb1240) fine book for beginning programmers, the emphasis is on simplicity.
+In David Touretzky's (1989) fine book for beginning programmers, the emphasis is on simplicity.
 He chooses to write some programs slightly less concisely, rather than introduce an esoteric new feature (he cites `pushnew` as an example).
 That approach is entirely appropriate for beginners, but this book goes well past the level of beginner.
 This means exposing the reader to new features of the language whenever they are appropriate.